Why You Get Heartburn During Pregnancy—And 12 Ways to Soothe It

 But there are safe, effective ways to stop it.
 "Pregnant women really don't need to suffer with heartburn anymore," says Adrienne Einarson, RN, assistant director of clinical services at Motherisk, a Toronto-based program that investigates the effects of prenatal exposures on maternal and fetal health.
+Here, experts recommend 12 different ways to (safely!) soothe heartburn during pregnancy.

 If you're suffering from morning sickness, eating just a little at a time is probably no problem for you.
 But if your appetite is healthy, be sure to avoid eating so much that you feel full.